Methodology of IoT platform selection by mobile virtual network operators

 Additional Costs Companies Should Consider

-The real costs of deploying, managing, and scaling these solutions in IoT projects won’t be found on any of these companies’ pricing pages.
-The cost of the platform itself is only a fraction of what companies have to invest in rolling their IoT projects fully.
+The actual costs of deploying, managing, and scaling these solutions in IoT projects won't be found on any of these companies' pricing pages.
+However, the platform computing and infrastructure cost is only a fraction of what companies have to invest in rolling their IoT projects adequately.

 To these costs, one needs to add:

-Such costs don’t always appear visible, but for companies that want to hop onto the IoT Operation front, they must be accounted for in the bottom line.
-The problem is, just by looking at these issues and keeping in mind the different types of potential pricing plans an IoT platform presents, the final amount may prove to be too much for companies to bear.
+Such costs don't always appear prominent, but companies that want to hop onto the IoT Operation front must be accounted for in the bottom line.
+The problem is that the final amount may prove to be too much for companies to bear, just by looking at these issues and keeping in mind the different types of potential pricing plans an IoT platform presents.

-And this can happen both for smaller businesses with fewer resources to spare, as well as bigger enterprises that may be working with more and more data as they move forward.
+And this can happen both for smaller businesses with fewer resources to spare and bigger enterprises that may be working with more and more data as they move forward.
 But, creative IoT adoption just may be the solution.

 An Unexpected Solution: AI integration